 A physician’s testing order is required before testing can be performed.
-PlushCare’s board certified physicians can provide insured in-network patients with a testing order, at no cost.
+PlushCare’s board certified physicians can provide insured in-network patients with a testing order.

 The antibody test must be done at a LabCorp location or a Quest diagnostic service center.
 You can only receive antibody testing if you have been asymptomatic for 10 days.
 This is not a test for people displaying symptoms.
 You must wait until your symptoms subside for 10 days and then you can receive a testing order.